viv1729/Domain-Identification-with-Keyword-Extraction/README.md

 attention/ folder contains all the code for attention based keyword extraction model.

-Run the Test_input.ipynb to get the outputs for a given article.
+Run the Test_input.ipynb to get the outputs for a given article(example outputs can also be seen here).

 Run attention/train.py file to train the model if required with any other dataset.